 Ecstasy is different than some other stimulants because it increases the amount of serotonin in the brain.
 Tachycardia, blood clots, heart attacks, strokes, and kidney damage are just some of the possible risks of taking it.

-Learn more about ecstasy abuse
+Learn more about ecstasy abuse.

-Get Help Finding Treatment For Stimulant Abuse
+Get Help Finding Treatment For Stimulant Use Disorder

 Anyone who has an addiction to the substances on this list of stimulant drugs should be admitted to a drug rehab facility immediately so they can safely detox and begin the recovery process.